It's easy to create your own HTML. So, before you go on to try other

 typing in some of the HTML discussed in the lecture and tutorial.
 Save your

-creation to a disk file (normally with an extension of .html
+creation to a disk file (normally with an extension of .html, or

 etc).
 Use the browser's "Open Local" menu (usually under the "File" menu -- it